bgamari/ghc-wiki-import/commentary/compiler/strictness-analysis.md

 ```

-Strictness analysis is implemented as a backwards analysis, so `dmdTransform` takes the demand on a function's result (which was inferred based on how the function's result is used) and uses that to compute the demand type of this particular occurrence of the function itself.
+Demand analysis is implemented as a backwards analysis, so `dmdTransform` takes the demand on a function's result (which was inferred based on how the function's result is used) and uses that to compute the demand type of this particular occurrence of the function itself.